 DENIZE LIPYEAT - 1979 EUROPEAN CHAMPIONSHIPS - LEUVEN, BELGIUM

-Denize K. Lipyeat (No.15 in the list of female British team members) is the oldest of two daughters born to former British One Mile Champion, Jim Lipyeat, on the 18th April 1963.
-The date was significant for two reasons in the Lipyeat household, as not only was it Denize's birthday, but it also marked the fourth anniversary of her father's British Championship winning performance on his home rink, the Herne Bay Pier Pavilion.
+Denize Lipyeat (# 15 in the list of senior women to represent Great Britain) is the oldest of two daughters born to former British One Mile Champion, Jim Lipyeat.
+Denize was born on 18th April 1963, significant for two reasons in the Lipyeat household, as not only was it Denize's birthday, but it also marked the anniversary of her father's British Championship winning performance on his home rink, the Herne Bay Pier Pavilion back in 1959.
 Despite having pretty much retired as soon as he won his Championship, Jim still got himself involved in local roller skating activities, predominantly hockey with the Herne Bay United club, but in 1976 decided it was time to put roller speed skating back on the Herne Bay map.
 He set up and coached a speed skating team within the club made up of a just a few skaters, most notably the likes of Ian Ashby and Rohan Harlow and, of course, his two daughters, Denize and Helen.

 Throughout the 1960's and early '70's racing for junior girls was pretty much a sporadic affair with events being few and far between.
 Even the senior ladies did not enjoy equality when it came to events with fewer Championship events than their male counterparts and what tended to be much shorter distances.
 Despite having had periods of considerable female success throughout the 1950's and '60's with the likes of Pat Eason, Pat Barnett and, of course, Chloe Ronaldson, compared to most other countries on the continent Britain lagged behind when it came to female racing.
 In 1977, however, things began to change.

-On 8th May that year she took part in her first British Championship event, the junior girls 500 metres.
+On 8th May the following year Lipyeat took part in her first British Championship event, the junior girls 500 metres.
 It was the first time that a junior girls British Championship event had been held, despite there having been a boys Championship since 1961.
-Lipyeat would finish a close second to North London's Lynn Coles.
-Coles had already been skating for a few years and her victory was no surprise, but Lipyeats performance certainly had people taking note.
-In fact, just a month later and Lipyeat would get the better of Coles and take a gold medal at an event hosted by the Mercia club at Abbey Park, Leicester.
-Lipyeat backed this performance up with another Championship medal, a bronze in the 1000 metres at Southampton just a few months later.
+Lipyeat would finish a close second to Coles, but Lipyeat's performance certainly now had people taking note.
+A few weeks later Lipyeat would again get the better of Coles and take a gold medal at an event hosted by the Mercia club at Abbey Park, Leicester, but a championship gold still eluded her as she took bronze in the 1000 metres at Southampton just a few months later.

 By the end of 1977 the club had dropped the Herne Bay United name for a name more in keeping with the sport, Herne Bay Flyers.
 Over the next 15 years the club would emerge as the biggest and most successful club in the country with Lipyeat amongst them.